To outsource or not to, that is the question. Discover the impact of the recession on outsourcing and its potential benefits for your company.

 ▪ Flexibility: FinTechs help financial institutions design more agile workflows, preserve data, and facilitate financial operations for users with no attachments to place and time (24/7 access).

-▪ Efficiency: FinTech technology allows to automate repetitive procedures as well as reduce human error and focus on main points, along with chatbots and extensions.
+▪ Efficiency: FinTech technology allows to automate of repetitive procedures as well as reduce human error and focus on main points, along with chatbots and extensions.

 ▪ Analysis: Thanks to AI, banks can improve the estimation of processes with more detailed information and data, allowing them to save expenses and outstand competitors.

-▪ Customer loyalty: FinTech improves the user experience and user satisfaction by offering financial products and services adjusted to their needs.
+▪ Customer loyalty: FinTech improves the user experience and user satisfaction by offering financial products and financial services adjusted to their needs.

 Statistics show that currently, there are more than 6 billion users worldwide (Statista), and this number is expected to grow 3x in ten years.
 The global pandemic facilitated the mobile boom.
 Due to its demand, companies ensure their users have everything they need: restaurant and medication delivery, movies, and banking.
 FinTech adjustments made old-school banking systems and operations into new mobile banking.
 Bank in mobile allows users to perform payment transactions, loan money, check their balance, control the transactions and always be aware of their current status thanks to notifications.